-Despite what seems like an endless amount of resources — websites, magazines, fellow runners, our own experience, etc. — there comes a time when we all need a second opinion and some expert advice.
+Despite what seems like an endless amount of available resources—websites, magazines, fellow runners, our own experience, etc.—there comes a time when we all could use a trusted second opinion and some expert advice.

 Chiropractors traditionally specialized in issues involving the spine and nervous system but have recently evolved into more all-encompassing type practitioners who can treat any number of related neuromusculoskeletal issues.
 They often perform manual therapy including of the spine, joints and soft tissues but may also employ alternative techniques like acupuncture.
 Increasingly they promote other exercise and lifestyle changes to compliment manual therapy.
 Many contemporary chiropractors have distanced themselves from traditional types (think subluxation) and some now even specialize in sports and exercise-related issues.